Implementing a new tool for ITSM success!

 From the output of the maturity assessment report a tool selection project was initiated.
 This not only showed LSE where it was, but also where it wanted to be – which enabled it to match its technical and functional requirements with the tools available on the market.

-There were 8 vendors identified initially and the preference was to go directly to the vendors, however based upon an external recommendation Bright Horse, as a Cherwell partner, were invited to tender based upon their implementation approach and service management experience.
+There were 8 vendors identified initially and the preference was to go directly to the vendors, however based upon an external recommendation Bright Horse, as a Cherwell partner at the time, were invited to tender based upon their implementation approach and service management experience.

 LSE wanted to ensure they were important to the supplier, and wanted to build a strong working relationship, a real partnership approach.
-The tender process began, and Chris said ‘Bright Horse were very realistic in their response, they had clearly listened to the requirements stated in the tender document and responded accordingly’.
+The tender process began, and Chris said:

 Following the output from the maturity assessment and in parallel with the tool selection process, the process owners were empowered and given permission to work on creating internal world class processes that aligned to the best practice approach.
 There was a big drive internally to communicate the project activities to the wider teams within IT, and to inform people about the new processes and new tool implementation.
 Everyone involved with the processes were invited to meetings and included, which subsequently improved engagement.

 Bright Horse facilitated ITSM simulation workshops as part of the overall communication programme which Chris says were very beneficial.
 The benefits of working together became very clear and cemented understanding very quickly.
 They would like to do more of these across all members of the teams.

 The project was scoped to eight months and although it was initially delayed, allowing for internal delays and the tight timescales which were all scheduled around term times and shut down for university holidays, the go live was scheduled for January 2018 and met the targeted timescale.